EIU Local Scholars Program

 To remain qualified after your first year, you must:

 Yes, to initially qualify for this program, you must submit a FAFSA at fafsa.gov.
-You can submit your FAFSA starting October 1 of the year before you intend to take classes at EIU.
 We recommend you file your FAFSA as soon as possible, and make sure to include EIU’s school code (001674) on your FAFSA so we receive your information.
-EIU’s priority deadline is December 15.
 A FAFSA is not required for renewal.

 Yes.
 You can also receive additional aid such as loans and student employment to help you pay for other expenses like room and board, supplies, and other personal or miscellaneous expenses.